May 2021

 May 3, 2021

 Support for Databricks Runtime 7.4, Databricks Runtime 7.4 for Machine Learning, and Databricks Runtime 7.4 for Genomics ended on May 3.
-See Databricks runtime support lifecycles.
+See Databricks support lifecycles.

 Jobs service stability and scalability improvements (Public Preview)